 Bladder cancer is very common and is one of the most common types of cancer.
 Men are more likely to get bladder cancer than women.
 The risk is also high, especially for the elderly aged 75-84.
 It is vital to understand that bladder cancer can affect both women and men, regardless of age.
 It is quite manageable if detected in the early stages but things get tricky if found at advanced stages.
 Also, this type of cancer is infamous for its recurrence.
 It has the highest rate of recurrence compared to other cancers.

 Very recently, a comparatively new approach to treating this disease has gained attention from many urologists and oncologists all over the world.
 This treatment uses our very own immune system to battle cancer.
-As its name suggests, it is known as immunotherapy.
+As its name suggests, it is immunotherapy.
 Other approaches or their combination have been successful in treating the low grade or in the early stages.
 But immunotherapy has shown to be effective for advanced stages of bladder cancer which is quite harder to treat.
 Extensive research is going on to find how to utilise this newer approach both standalone and in combination with other treatment approaches.

 A bit about bladder cancer